magento/knowledge-base/src/troubleshooting/general/troubleshoot-performance-using-new-relic-on-magento-commerce.md

 ---
-title: Troubleshoot performance using New Relic on Magento Commerce
+title: Troubleshoot performance using New Relic on Adobe Commerce
-labels: Apdex,CPU,Magento Commerce Cloud,New Relic,New Relic APM,New Relic Infrastructure,New Relic Magento,New Relic performance,how to,performance
+labels: Apdex,CPU,Magento Commerce Cloud,New Relic,New Relic APM,New Relic Infrastructure,New Relic Magento,New Relic performance,how to,performance,Adobe Commerce,cloud infrastructure
 ---

-This article provides troubleshooting steps to solve Magento Commerce Cloud performance issues using New Relic.
+This article provides troubleshooting steps to solve Adobe Commerce on cloud infrastructure performance issues using New Relic.
 It also provides resources for further information.
 Here is a list of issues.
 Click to see troubleshooting steps:

 * [Low Apdex score](https://support.magento.com/hc/en-us/articles/360042149832#low_user_satisfaction)
 * [High CPU usage](https://support.magento.com/hc/en-us/articles/360042149832#high_cpu_usage)